Augustas Marčiulionis: Senior season

 In his senior 2024–25 season Marčiulionis continued to be a leader of the Gaels, starting in all 35 games as point guard.
 His averages (14.2 points, 5.9 assists per game) were the highest in the team.
 Furthermore, he scored over ten points in 27 of 35 games and at least 20 points in seven games, his season high scoring mark was 27 points.
 He had a solid percentage (34%) shooting from a three-point line for a second straight season.
 Moreover, he dished out five or more assists in 24 of 35 games.
 For a second straight season he was included in the WCC All-Tournament team.
 This season he became the third Gael player in history to record for the team at least 1000 points, 500 assists and 100 steals per NCAA career (other two Matthew Dellavedova and Emmett Naar).
 Marčiulionis was also named the WCC Player of the Year for a second straight season (the first Gael to achieve two such titles since Steve Gray in 1962–1963) and received a Lou Henson Award.

 National team career

-In 2020, Marčiulionis was invited to play for the senior Lithuania men's national basketball team during the EuroBasket 2022 qualification on 27–29 November.
+In 2020, Marčiulionis was invited to play for the senior Lithuania men's national basketball team during the EuroBasket 2022 qualification on 27–29 November, however he did not received playing time.
 He had previously played for Lithuania's U16 and U18 national teams, and played for Lithuania at the 2021 FIBA U19 World Cup.

+In 2026, Marčiulionis was again included in the final roster of the senior Lithuania men's national basketball team during the 2027 FIBA Basketball World Cup qualification on August 28–31, received his first playing time in official games and was one of Lithuania's leaders (averaged 13 points, 1.5 rebounds, 4 assists in two games).
+He and his father Šarūnas Marčiulionis is the second father-son duo to play for the senior Lithuania men's national basketball team (the first father-son duo is Arvydas Sabonis and Domantas Sabonis).